-Students at NCU are held to two standards regarding time to degree completion: Satisfactory Academic Progress and Academic Maximum Time Frame.
+Students at the University are held to two standards regarding time to degree completion: Satisfactory Academic Progress and Academic Maximum Time Frame.

-Satisfactory Academic Progress (SAP) is a standard by which NCU measures students’ progress toward completion of a degree or certificate program.
+Satisfactory Academic Progress (SAP) is a standard by which the University measures students’ progress toward completion of a degree or certificate program.
 The three components of SAP are Grade Point Average (GPA), Course Completion Rate (pace), and SAP Maximum Time Frame.
-For Academic Maximum Time Frame, NCU sets the deadline in calendar years from the first date of attendance in the degree program.
+For Academic Maximum Time Frame, the University sets the deadline in calendar years from the first date of attendance in the degree program.
 SAP Maximum Time Frame rules will supersede Academic Maximum Time Frame when it comes to financial aid eligibility.

 Changing Degree Programs